sagemathinc/cocalc/notes/july2013-push.md

 # Server Bugs and issues

+- [ ] (1:00?) admin: the `compute_server` database table is only done purely manually, but should be automatic based on something in services file.

 - [ ] (1:00?) hub: need to clear `_local_hub_cache` if it isn't active for a while; this is important for when projects get de-allocate from disk.